pippinbarr/cart253-2020/topics/sound/p5-oscillator.md

 The theramin allows its player to control both the pitch (frequency) of a tone as well as its volume (amplitude).
 Specifically, you play a theramin by moving your hands near to it!
 One hand controls frequency (pitch) and the other controls amplitude (volume).

-So if we want a theramin program, we can play with `freq()`, mapping it to the y axis as above, but also `amp()` which allows us to control amplitude, mapping it to the x axis...
+So if we want a theramin program, we could play with `freq()`, mapping it to the y axis as above, but also `amp()` which allows us to control amplitude, mapping it to the x axis...

 ```javascript
 "use strict";